-Events and Functions - The teacher or sponsor of any club, organization or class wishing to sponsor an activity or event must present a written request four weeks in advance of the event to the principal.
-The request may need to be approved by the Pittsylvania County School Board.
+Events and Functions - The teacher or sponsor of any club, organization or class wishing to sponsor an activity or event must present a written request in advance of the event to the principal.
+The request may need to be approved by the Pittsylvania County School Board; such requests must be submitted at least four weeks in advance.